A Beginner's Guide to TCP-IP

 6. When you’re ready to quit the program, or at least quit listening, call TCP CLOSE CONNECTION, but use the LISTENER ID as an input for that.
 That will cause WAIT ON LISTENER to terminate with an error, and your loop to stop.

 For the MODE parameter to TCP READ, there are four choices, as detailed in the HELP for that function.
 I almost always use BUFFERED, so that I get either nothing, or the amount of bytes I requested.
 When talking to an instrument that sends Carriage Returns / Line Feeds, I will use CRLF mode, so that I get things a line at a time.
 I have never used the other two modes.
 I also usually use a timeout value of zero, so that it returns immediately, with either a whole message to deal with, or a timeout error.
-In any case, I have better things to do that wait around for the message to come in.
+In any case, I have better things to do than wait around for the message to come in.

 So, how many bytes do you request?
 Good question.
 There are two methods in common use, each appropriate to some circumstances.
 The first is to design a protocol that uses a fixed length.
 If all messages can be sent in 13 bytes, then use 13 as a message length, and you’re done.
 Anything that is shorter can be padded up to 13 bytes, and it’s OK.
 For other situations, that is not adequate.
 In one project I’ve done, some messages can be a single byte, others can be several thousand.
 It would be very wasteful to pad every message up to 4000 bytes, so a better scheme is needed.
 The answer is to send a fixed-size header, and then a variable-sized data portion.
 The header includes a number specifying the length of the data portion.
 So each receive operation must actually read twice; once to read a header, and once to read the payload.
 LabVIEW documentation suggests that it is better(faster) to combine the header and payload and do a single TCP WRITE than to do two separate TCP WRITEs for the header and payload.
 That means the OS handles it as one transmission, not two, which makes sense.